smarr/ReBench/docs/extensions.md

 ## `Time`

 The `Time` adapter uses Unix's `/usr/bin/time` command.
-On Linux, or more generally the platforms that support it, it will also use the `-f` switch of the `time` command to record the maximum resident set size, i.e., the maximum amount of memory the program used.
+If it the `time` program supports it, we will also use the `-f` switch of the `time` command to record the maximum resident set size, i.e., the maximum amount of memory the program used.